 Hopefully some unknown descendent of Knud will see this document and add family remembrances to it; perhaps someone can even add a letter or Civil War era photograph.

-Historical photographs and illustrations were taken from internet sources and family collections, most of which were provided by Knud's Great-grand-daughter Jody Sorenson.
+Historical photographs were found in family collections, most of which were provided by Knud's Great-grand-daughter Jody Sorenson.
 Modern photographs were taken by Vernon Ege and Jane Miller.

 Vernon Ege